Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

 As motivated in section~\ref{sec:spine processor}, smoothing can alleviate these biases.
-We smooth the filament spines by using two kinds of smoothings: (a) the widely used neighbour smoothing, and (b) our optimized Fourier smoothing (see Appendix~\ref{app:fourier_smo}, \ref{app:soothing_optimization} for details) combined with a curvature segregation, and illustrate the results in Figure~\ref{fig:noisy_spine}.
-The green markers show the profiles obtained by implementing the neighbour smoothing (see Appendix~\ref{app:neighbour_smo} for details), with fixed $\Nsm=30$, which works well visually for this filament model.
-It is seen that this provides a huge improvement over the unsmoothed case, especially in the longitudinal profiles and radial density profiles, all of which agree with the expected profiles within the error bars.
-However, some biases persist in the radial mean velocity and dispersion profiles.
-Now, we apply the optimized Fourier smoothing to the \disp\ identified filaments, and estimate the profiles.
-The radial profiles are calculated only for the lowest $33\%$ curvature regions.
-These are shown using purple markers in Figure~\ref{fig:noisy_spine}.
-It is seen that now except for the radial velocity dispersion ($\sigma_r$), all other profiles are in agreement with the expected profiles within the errobars.
-For $\sigma_r$, the deviations occur mainly close to the filament spine (low $r$).
+We smooth the filament spines by using two kinds of smoothings: (a) the widely used neighbour smoothing, and (b) Fourier smoothing (see Appendix~\ref{app:fourier_smo}, \ref{app:soothing_optimization} for details), and illustrate the results in Figure~\ref{fig:noisy_spine}.
+The smoothing parameters in both the cases have been optimized using our optimization technique, and only low curvature regions with $\kappa < 1/(10r_f)$ have been retained.
+The green markers show the profiles obtained by implementing the neighbour smoothing (see Appendix~\ref{app:neighbour_smo} for details).
+It is seen that this provides a huge improvement over the unsmoothed case, especially in the longitudinal profiles and radial density profiles.
+Fourier smoothing provides an equivalent performance.
+It is seen that except for the radial velocity dispersion ($\sigma_r$), all other profiles are in agreement with the expected profiles within the error bars.
+For $\sigma_r$, the deviations occur mainly close to the filament spine (small $r$).
 Slight deviations are to be expected, since one can never perfectly recover the exact spine, but the improvement with smoothing is encouraging.
-Note that since here we are considering multiple realizations of a single filament model, the optimized smoothing does not offer much advantage, and the improvement over the widely used technique (green markers) predominantly arises from the imposition of curvature cut-off.
+Note that since here we are considering multiple realizations of a single filament model, our filament-by-filament optimization does not offer much advantage over constant smoothing, where the smoothing parameter is fixed by visual optimization of a single filament.
+To illustrate this, we smooth the spines using optimized and constant neighbour smoothing, and show the results in figure~\ref{fig:NS_comparison}, with and without discarding the high curvature regions.
+For constant smoothing, we have fixed $\Nsm=30$, which works well visually for this particular filament model (i.e., visual optimization).
+It is seen that profiles from optimized and constant smoothings are visually almost indistinguishable, whereas splitting by curvature provides a slight improvement (see the $\sigma_r$ profiles at large radii).
+One should note that even in the case of constant smoothing, some kind of optimization is still being performed; and the chosen value of $\Nsm$ is not arbitrary.
+Our technique prescribes a systematic way of optimization, with quantifiable justification.
+The importance of this kind of filament-by-filament optimization is more evident when the sample contains filaments with varied properties, as we demonstrate in section~\ref{sec:optimized_smoothing}.